Electronics banned from cabins on some Middle Eastern and African flights to U.S.

 A third U.S. official said there has been concern about attacks via electronics for some months, but there wasn't enough information to warrant an airline action before.

-An aviation official said U.S. carriers are not impacted because none flies directly from the countries in question to the U.S.
+An aviation official said U.S. carriers are not impacted because none flies directly from the countries in question to the United States.

 Neither source would specify what airlines were impacted beyond Royal Jordanian Airlines, which tweeted Monday that it will ban most electronics from the cabins on its flights to and from its North American destinations.